lavalink-devs/Lavalink/ROUTEPLANNERS.md

 ### RoutePlanner
 This strategy uses the `NanoIpRoutePlanner`.
 ### Implementation
-This strategy switches the ip on each clock-update and uses the current nano-time as offset in the used block.
+This strategy switches the IP on each clock update and uses the current nanosecond as offset in the used block.
 ### Requirements / Recommendations
 This strategy requires at least a (combined) /64 IPv6 CIDR (18 quintillion addresses).

-If you have a CIDR which is (combined) bigger than a /64, its recommended to use `RotatingNanoSwitch` instead.
+If you have a CIDR which is (combined) bigger than a /64, it is recommended to use `RotatingNanoSwitch` instead.

 ## RotatingNanoSwitch Strategy